cnbbooks/lfe-sicp/ch1/exercises-2.md

 #### Exercise 1.6

 Bob Bitwright doesn't see why ``if`` needs to be provided as a special form.
-"Why can't I just define it as an ordinary procedure in terms of ``cond``?" he asks.
+"Why can't I just define it as an ordinary function in terms of ``cond``?" he asks.
 Bob's friend Eva Lu Ator claims this can indeed be done, and she defines a new version of ``if``:

 ```lisp
 (defun new-if (predicate then-clause else-clause)